mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The attribute in the AD/LDAP server used to populate the email address field in Mattermost.

-Email notifications will be sent to this email address, and this email address may be viewable by other Mattermost users depending on privacy settings choosen by the System Admin.
+Email notifications will be sent to this email address, and this email address may be viewable by other Mattermost users depending on privacy settings chosen by the System Admin.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EmailAttribute": ""`` with string input.                                                                                |